-- •Letters to the Editor and Op-Ed pieces - •Web stories on Web sites - •Have Working Waterfront Group members speak on the record about value of waterfront industry jobs. - •Tours and more tours seeing is believing - •Events, such as National Maritime Day Celebration (May 22) - •Press Conferences of member city elected officials that Working Waterfront Group members attend - •Background interviews; having coalition members available - •Building relationships with environmental writers, business writers, local government writers, trade magazine editors and writer - •Getting messages to state and local elected officials who speak to the press. - Press releases about cargo and growth - •Messages in all communications about Port/Port industrial tenants.
+- •Letters to the Editor - •Op-Ed pieces - •Have Working Waterfront Group members speak on the record about value of waterfront industry jobs. - •Tours - •Events, such as National Maritime Day Celebration (May 22) - •Press Conferences of member city elected officials that Working Waterfront Group members attend - •Background interviews; having coalition spokes people available - •Building relationships with environmental writers, business writers, local government writers, trade magazine editors and writer - •Getting messages to state and local elected officials who speak to the press. - •Press releases about cargo and growth - •Messages in all communications about Port/Port industrial tenants.